 All of the raw materials and ingredients procured for used at all Bel plants are conventional ones, meaning that they contain no GMOs, or adventitious or technically unavoidable amounts below 0.9%, in accordance with European Union regulations.

-Even in countries where there are no local regulations, Bel provides the basic amount of nutritional information required under European Union regulation on the packaging of its products.
+Even in countries where it is not mandatory, Bel provides the basic amount of nutritional information by local and international regulations on the packaging of its products.
 The information is presented on the portion wrapping when the size of the packaging allows it, and may be complemented by information available at brand websites.

 Further, when relevant, the brands contextualize how the products should be eaten, such as for breakfast or as part of a balanced snack, and if needed, offer advice about good eating habits.